chidvilasnaidu/Play-Store-Analytics-Multi-Source-Data-Integration-EDA/README.md

 This project was developed as part of the Innomatics Research Labs Hackathon.
 The objective was to integrate datasets from **three different formats** (Excel, JSON, SQLite DB) into a **single unified dataset** and perform comprehensive **Exploratory Data Analysis (EDA)** on Google Play Store applications.

+## Copyright Notice:

-The workflow follows a complete real-world data pipeline:
+📄 Dataset used for educational purposes only.
+All rights reserved to respective owners The workflow follows a complete real-world data pipeline:

 **Data Integration → Cleaning → Transformation → EDA → Insights**